Vinay-Parida/e-Commerce/README.md

 - An admin can list all the products which are created in the system
 - An admin can change the activation status of any product which is listed in the system
 - An admin can change the status of the order which is placed.

+### Product
+- A product can have product-level metadata along with variations-level metedata defined, where variation's metedata takes  priority over product's.
+- A product should have all its variation's primary images displayed when is listed.
+- Product price is by default in INR